samuelomotayo/data-analyst-sam/README.md

 5. Recommendation:
 The City of Vancouver should do the following:
-1. Focus on the Cooling Tower:
+<br> 1.
+Focus on the Cooling Tower: Being the most used system in the city (57%), the Agency should establish enhanced maintenance and monitoring protocols and inspection standards to avoid the risk of Legionella outbreaks.
-2. Strengthen Monitoring for Decorative Water Features and Built Water Treatment Systems:
+<br> 2.
+Strengthen Monitoring for Decorative Water Features and Built Water Treatment Systems: The city should drive awareness to ensure owners adhere to maintenance policies, as both systems represent 41% of the total type.
-3. Support Adoption of Rainwater Harvesting Systems:
+<br> 3.
+Support Adoption of Rainwater Harvesting Systems: The Agency should provide incentives or subsidies for installation and also run an awareness campaign on the environmental and economic benefits of harvesting rainwater
-4. Allocate Resources Proportionally:
+<br> 4.
+Allocate Resources Proportionally: The Agency should provision its resources based on the respective proportion of the systems.

 7. Tools and Technologies:
 <br> 1.
 AWS Simple Storage Service (S3): Used to store the ingested data.